19 November 2013

 Despite such considerations, it should not be implied that scientific progress and technological development should be halted.
 Rather, the first task ahead is to understand and anticipate the rise of 3D printing technologies and then strive to establish consistent and clear frameworks for their use.
 Indeed, the next big global challenge might just be to balance the human pursuit of innovation and scientific progress with the need for sustainability and security.

 Like any emerging strategic technology, 3D Printing pushes the boundaries of the current status quo and raises ethical, moral and even cultural issues.
 While 3D Printing know-how and technologies should be made widely available, it is imperative to guard against potential misuse.
 As with other emerging technologies, maintaining the balance between security and innovation is critical in order to ensure a safe and equitable world.

 Nayef Al-Rodhan is a Philosopher, Neuroscientist and Geostrategist.
-He is a Senior Member of St. Antony’s College, University of Oxford, UK, and Senior Fellow and Director of the Centre for the Geopolitics of Globalisation and Transnational Security at the Geneva Centre for Security Policy, Geneva, Switzerland.
-Author of The Politics of Emerging Strategic Technologies.
-Implications for Geopolitics, Human Enhancement and Human Destiny (New York: Palgrave Macmillan, 2011).
+He is an Honorary Fellow at St. Antony’s College, University of Oxford, UK, and Senior Fellow and Head of the Geopolitics and Global Futures Programme at the Geneva Centre for Security Policy, Geneva, Switzerland.
+Author of Neo-statecraft and Meta-Geopolitics.
+Reconciliation of Power, Interests and Justice in the 21st Century (LIT: Zurich, 2009)